kanedata/find-that-postcode/readme.md

 You can add more than one URL to each import script.

-These imports will also take a while, and add significantly to the size of the elasticsearch index.
-It may increase in size to over 5GB.

 ### 7. Import placenames (optional)

 A further related dataset is placenames.
 The [ONS has a list of these](http://geoportal.statistics.gov.uk/datasets/a6c138d17ac54532b0ca8ee693922f10_0)